|Focus area||2030 Targets|

 - Cenovus has signed long-term benefit agreements with nine Indigenous communities around our oil sands operating areas

-Find out more about our engagement with our Environmental, Social and Governance report.
+Find out more about Indigenous engagement in our Environmental, Social and Governance report.